 - 1. In the application where you want to add the rule, click the Create a new rule icon.
 This icon is available at points where selection rules can be applied. - 2.
-Specify a name for the rule, select whether to use the rule for inclusion or exclusion (or do this later), and add one or more expressions as desired.
-See the topic "Defining segment rules" on page 41 for more information. - 3.
-Click OK to save the rule. - 4.
-Click the icons in the Include/Exclude column if you want to toggle this setting for each rule.
-For referenced selection rulesets, this setting cannot be changed.
-You cannot combine inclusions and exclusions in the same rule.
+Specify a name for the rule, and add one or more expressions as desired.
+See the topic "Defining segment rules" on page 27 for more information. - 3.
+Click OK to save the rule.

 Alternatively, click the Find an existing rule icon to browse for rules that have already been defined.
-See the topic "Exporting and reusing rules" for more information.
+See the topic "Exporting and reusing rules" on page 30 for more information.